dstorrs/mfd_combat_simulator/README.md

  display a message to that effect.
 This is used for things like 'If Naruto dies, so do Clone1, Clone2, Clone3'.

  Step 5: Remove dead fighters.
 If one side has been eliminated, announce that and stop.
+If we have reached the maximum allowed number of rounds, announce that and stop.

+    NOTE: When we stop, the full stats of all combatants will be written to the "./Heroes-final.csv" and "./Villains-final.csv"
+    files.
+In order to simulate, e.g., adding combatants or healing people mid-fight, run the combat for N rounds, modify the *-final.csv files, and run it again using those as your inputs.

  Step 6: Goto Step 1

-## Matchups and Generating/Blocking Hits
+## Choosing Matchups

 Each round, heroes and villains are matched up against one another as follows:

   for each fighter
-    choose a random opponent
-      if the chosen opponent has one or more bodyguards, choose a random bodyguard instead else, use the chosen opponent
+    choose N random opponents, where N is the value of the fighter's AOE stat if a chosen opponent has one or more bodyguards, choose a random bodyguard instead else, add the chosen opponent to the list of people the fighter will attack

-Everyone will attack each round.
+Everyone will make at least one attack each round.
 The matchups are random so it's possible that some people will get attacked multiple times and some people won't be attacked at all.
 Also, it's usually not the case that two people will end up choosing to swing at each other, so a defender is generally not going to hit back at their attacker.

+## Generating/Blocking Hits

 Once matchups are assigned, combat goes: